 Duplicate elements can sometimes occur when you’re working with data.
 Ruby provides methods to remove duplicate elements and merge arrays while avoiding duplicates.

-To remove duplicate values from an array, you can use the uniq
+To remove duplicate values from an array, you can use the uniq method:

 [1, 2, 3, 4, 1, 5, 3].uniq